COVID-19 Workforce Integration Fund

 What is the Deadline?

-Applications for funding under the COVID-19 Workforce Integration Fund can be submitted until 2pm December 4th 2020.
+Applications for funding under the COVID-19 Workforce Integration Fund are now closed.